foobarbaz-inc/genft/README.md

 ## Overview

-This project contains the current demo of the oracle & its client projects, EvolvingNFT and TicTacToeAgent.
+This project contains the current demo of the oracle & its client projects, EvolvingNFT and RLAgent.
 This is a work in progress and has not yet been audited or optimized for gas efficiency.

 This is a proof of concept for an oracle which allows Solidity developers to easily use machine learning models in their smart contracts.
-The proof of concept demonstrates this with two projects, EvolvingNFT, which uses VQGAN + CLIP, and TicTacToe, which uses an RL agent as an autoplayer (still in progress).
+The proof of concept demonstrates this with two projects, EvolvingNFT, which uses CLIP-guided diffusion, and TicTacToe, which uses an RL agent as an autoplayer (still in progress).

 ## Code Organization